This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-This doesn’t involve type erasure; it just requires subclasses to expose an interface.
-Naturally, we can use CRTP to devirtualize.
+This doesn’t involve type erasure; it merely requires subclasses to expose an interface.
+Therefore, we can naturally use CRTP to devirtualize.

 template <typename Derived>